-- The name and address of shipper or consignee. - The hazardous material's shipping name and identification number. - The labels required.
+The name and address of shipper or consignee.

+The hazardous material's shipping name and identification number.

+The labels required.

-You should compare the shipping paper to the markings and labels.
+It is a good idea to compare the shipping paper to the markings and labels.
 Always make sure that the shipper shows the correct basic description on the shipping paper, and verifies that the proper labels are shown on the packages.
 If you are not familiar with the material, ask the shipper to contact your office.